Here’s a list of gear and stuff I use to create my music.

 Wishlist

 Although I made a decision to keep my setup tidy and functional, I am always browsing auction-sites to find some nice gems.
 I mostly like old 80’s and 90’s synthesizers, and there are a few in particular that I would like to buy when I have the chance to get it for a decent price.
-My studio room is very small, so that’s why I prefer to buy the rack-versions of synths.
+My studio room is not that big so that’s why I prefer to buy the rack-versions of synths.
 But at this moment I decided not to buy anything that doesn’t add anything substantial to my setup.

 I wouldn’t mind to own the more iconic devices like a Jupiter 8, a Linndrum or a real TR-909, but these are financially out of my reach.

-Last updated: April 2, 2024 at 21:54 pm
+Last updated: November 10, 2025 at 18:12 pm